dimonge/Noher/readme.md

 # Car diagnostic Prototype

-- This was an experimental prototype used to test (https://www.high-mobility.com/)[High mobility API] data.
+- This was an experimental prototype used to test [High mobility API](https://www.high-mobility.com) data.

 ## Tools
 - Javascript